 Insight

-Deepinsight was the host when the government launched Norway's first roadmap for the technology industry
+Deepinsight hosted when the government launched Norway's roadmap for the technology industry

 Author: Merete Willumsen Haugå